vgurianov/uml-sp/docs/case_studies/organism/organism.md

 Biology is science, where simulation use very much widely to investigations.
 Many problems of biology have general scientific character.
 In simulation modeling, a life is a stable process of self reproduction.
 A life can have different foundation, chemical, electric or digital, but on view of simulation it is same one model.
 For example, great interest is viruses on base social elements.
 It is same life.
-Typical example is a habit of smoking.
+Typical example is a habit of smoking.<br/>
 One of the problems of biology is problem of [morphogenesis](https://en.wikipedia.org/wiki/Morphogenesis).
 From one cell develop multicellular organism certain shape.
 What is nature of self organization?
 In foundation of computing modeling of morphogenesis lie the two approach.
 First approach is [Von Neumann cellular automaton](https://en.wikipedia.org/wiki/Von_Neumann_cellular_automaton).
-Second approach is the [L-system](https://en.wikipedia.org/wiki/L-system).
+Second approach is the [L-system](https://en.wikipedia.org/wiki/L-system).<br/>
 Von Neumann cellular automaton change its state through messages of neighbors (von Neumann neighbourhood).
-Theory it's is quite complicated.
+Theory it's is quite complicated.<br/>
 L-systems were introduced and study in 1968 by Aristid Lindenmayer.
 L-system is a tuple G = (V, ω, P), where V is the alphabet, ω (axiom) is a string of symbols from V defining the initial state of the system, P is a set of production rules defining the way variables can be replaced.